vadimv/server-components/README.md

             System.out.println("Custom event object: " + ctx.eventObject());
         })
     ...
         on("click",
             ctx -> ctx.dispatchEvent(new CustomEvent("custom-event",
                                                      JsonDataType.Object.EMPTY.put("key",
                                                                                    new JsonDataType.String("value")))))

 ```
-A custom event is bubbled from a child element and can be handled by an ancestor.
+A custom event is bubbled from a child element and can be handled by its ancestor's event handler.

 The ``window().on(eventType, handler)`` DSL function registers an event handler on the browser's window object: